Simpcw First Nation: Chief and councillors

+The current Kukwpi7 (Chief), George Lampreau, was re-elected on April 14, 2024, for a three-year term.
+The Tkwenem7iple7 (Council) members are Alison Green, Doreen Jules, Ron Lampreau, Simone Lampreau, Tina Donald, and Tracey Eustache.

-Treaty Process
+Treaty process

 Simpcw First Nation is currently not involved in the treaty process and has never ceded or surrendered any of their land.

 History

 The Simpcw inhabit Simpcwúl̓ecw, an area now known in English as the North Thompson.
 Simpcw lands include an area from McLure to McBride, from Jasper to the headwaters of the Athabasca.
 The Simpcw collected local plants and animals for survival and employed various methods for fishing.
 An example of a kind of fishing barrier observed in the Barrière River was described by George Mercer Dawson as "two weirs or fences each of which stretched completely across the stream."
 The Simpcw interacted with other First Nations in British Columbia and Alberta.